nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

 ## Data Binding with NOVA

-The **`nova-trame`** library greatly simplifies the data synchronization between the View and Model-View for Trame, PyQt, and Panel.
+The **`nova-mvvm`** library greatly simplifies the data synchronization between the View and Model-View for Trame, PyQt, and Panel.
 The library provides the classes TrameBinding, PyQtBinding, and PanelBinding to connect UI components to Model-View variables.
 Here, we'll focus on the TrameBinding but all three function similarly.

 ### How to use TrameBinding